What Was The Top Blog Post of 2016

 7. Cultural dimensions of optimisation – Cross-cultural website optimization.
 Cultural differences in visitor preferences can seriously upset the standard template approach to website design.

 8. Address look-up solutions – 11 free and paid for address look-up solutions.
-A must for any sign-up form or check-out process.
+A must blog post to read for any sign-up form or check-out process.

 9. Referendum & democracy – Referendum a device for demagogues and dictators?
 Another Brexit post, this time about using referendum to make such important decisions.